Homemade Jalapeno Poppers (Baked)

 Place in a preheated oven and bake for 25 minutes minutes or until bacon is crispy and cheese is heated through.

-If you have leftover jalapeno poppers, store in an airtight container in the refrigerator after they have cooled.
+If you have leftover baked jalapeno poppers, store in an airtight container in the refrigerator after they have cooled.

 To reheat leftover Jalapeno Peppers, preheat the oven to 400 degrees F. Place the jalapeno poppers on a wire rack over a sheet pan.
 Bake for 5 minutes or until the top is crispy.

-If you want to serve several appetizers with your jalapeno poppers here are some that go great with them:
+If you want to serve several appetizers with your baked jalapeno poppers here are some that go great with them:

 - Make a batch of homemade Salsa and Guacamole.
 Don’t forget the chips!

-- My Ranch Dip is perfect with chips or dunk your poppers in it – they go really well together.
+- My Ranch Dressing Dip is perfect with chips or dunk your poppers in it – they go really well together.

 - We love Potato Skins, too, and they go great with the poppers!

-More Hot Appetizer Recipes
+More Appetizer Recipes You’ll Love!

 - Try my Grilled Pineapple Shrimp Bites flavored with BBQ seasoning and sauce, then grilled to perfection!